-We are the fourth largest producer of manufactured homes in the United States, based on reported wholesale shipments.
-With current operations focused primarily in the southern United States, we offer our customers an array of quality homes ranging in size from approximately 390 to 2,667 square feet consisting of 1 to 5 bedrooms, with 1 to $3^{1}/2$ bathrooms.
-Our homes range in price, at retail, from approximately \$22,000 to \$110,000.
-In 2017, we built and sold 3,424 homes, which was a 37% increase over the 2,506 homes we sold in 2016.
-We currently have the largest backlog of orders in our company's 12-year history.
+Legacy Housing Corporation builds, sells and finances manufactured homes and "tiny houses" that are distributed through a network of independent retailers and company-owned stores and are sold directly to manufactured housing communities.
+We are the fourth largest producer of manufactured homes in the United States as ranked by number of homes manufactured based on information available from the Manufactured Housing Institute and IBTS for the second quarter of 2018.
+With current operations focused primarily in the southern United States, we offer our customers an array of quality homes ranging in size from approximately 390 to 2,667 square feet consisting of 1 to 5 bedrooms, with 1 to 3^{1} /2 bathrooms.
+Our homes range in price, at retail, from approximately \$22,000 to \$95,000.
+In 2017, we built and sold 3,274 home sections (which are entire homes or single floors that are combined to create complete homes).
+During the first nine months of 2018, we have sold 3,045 home sections.
+We commenced operations in 2005 and have experienced strong sales growth and increased our equity holders' capital at a compound annual growth rate of approximately 25% between 2009 and 2017.
+We currently have the largest backlog of orders in our company's 13-year history.

 We believe our company is one of the most vertically integrated in the manufactured housing industry, allowing us to offer a complete solution to our customers, from manufacturing custom-made homes using quality materials and distributing those homes through our expansive network of independent retailers and company-owned distribution locations, to providing tailored financing solutions for our customers.
 Our homes are constructed in the United States at one of our three manufacturing facilities in accordance with the construction and safety standards of the U.S. Department of Housing and Urban Development ("HUD").
-Our factories employ high-volume production techniques that allow us to produce more than 69 home sections (which are entire modules or single floors) in total per week.
+Our factories employ high-volume production techniques that allow us to produce, on average, approximately 75 home sections, or 62 fully-completed homes depending on product mix, in total per week.
 We use quality materials and operate our own component manufacturing facilities for many of the items used in the construction of our homes.
 Each home can be configured according to a variety of floor plans and equipped with such features as fireplaces, central air conditioning and state-of-the-art kitchens.

-Our homes are marketed under our premier "Legacy" brand name and currently are sold across 13 states through a network of 132 independent retail locations, nine company-owned retail locations and through direct sales to owners of manufactured home communities.
+Our homes are marketed under our premier "Legacy" brand name and currently are sold primarily across 15 states through a network of 117 independent retail locations, 11 company-owned retail locations and through direct sales to owners of manufactured home communities.
+Our 11 company-owned retail locations, including nine Heritage Housing stores and two Tiny House Outlet stores exclusively sell our homes.
+During 2017, 62% of our manufactured homes were sold in Texas, followed by 8% in Georgia, 8% in Colorado, 5% in Oklahoma, and 4% in Louisiana.
+For the nine months ended September 30, 2018, our largest sales occurred in Texas (59%), Georgia (12%), Louisiana (9%), and Oklahoma (4%).
 We plan to deepen our distribution channel by using a portion of the net proceeds of this offering to expand our company-owned retail locations in new and existing markets.